Understanding the Scale of Change

 Clients are also increasingly familiar with climate change and will want to understand if there is a material impact to their investment.
 For these reasons, we launched our ClimateIndex™ forward climate analysis in summer 2022 to provide simple answers that look forward up to a 30-year period, which covers most mortgage terms and typical occupancy.

 It is important to remember that physical climate data is focusing on the same risks in existing environmental searches but projected into the future.
+It’s the same due diligence backed with the same £10 million PI reliance.

 Find Out More About Climate Change in our YouTube Videos